NCAS-CMS/cfdm/docs/source/tutorial.rst

 Equality is strict by default.
-This means that for two fields to be considered equal they must have corresponding metadata constructs and for each pair of field and metadata constructs:
+This means that for two fields to be considered equal they must have corresponding metadata constructs and for each pair of constructs:

 * The properties must be the same (with the exception of the field construct's "Conventions" property, which is never checked), and